mlgranger540/milestone-4/README.md

 Site Function
 - All navigation links/buttons have been tested to ensure they go to the correct locations and there are no broken links
 - 'Add to Cart' button correctly adds the selected product and quantity to the cart, though there is sometimes a bug if the cart has not been correctly cleared (see known bugs below)
+- Users can only supply a number value for the quantity and cannot add items to their cart if the quantity is empty, less than 1 or greater than 10.
+Originally it was possible to add items to your cart with any number value inluding 0 or leaving the field empty, which would then cause an error when attempting to checkout.
+To prevent this I added some logic to check whether the value provided is between 1 and 10; if not, an alert is flashed informing the user of the problem.
 - 'Clear Cart' button successfully removes all items from the cart
 - 'Remove' button removes selected product from the cart (though if there are duplicates of a product it will remove all instead of just the selected one - as noted above)
 - Checkout button creates a Stripe checkout session and redirects the user